codecentric/merge-request-notifier/README.md

 The Windows installer is uploaded at the [releases page](https://github.com/codecentric/merge-request-notifier/releases).
 Please download and install.

 ### Linux
+#### Dependencies
+This app is using a library that uses `libsecret` to store the personal access token on your device.

+Depending on your distribution, you will need to run the following command:
+* Debian/Ubuntu: sudo apt-get install libsecret-1-dev
+* Red Hat-based: sudo yum install libsecret-devel
+* Arch Linux: sudo pacman -S libsecret

 #### Arch Linux
 merge-request-notifier is available from the [AUR](https://aur.archlinux.org/packages/merge-request-notifier/).
 Install it using yay (or any other AUR helper):